Tharunkumar1917/Tharunkumar1917/README.md

 # 💫 About Me:
 Hi, I'm Tharun, an enthusiastic Engineering student with a passion for problem-solving and innovation.
-My interests span across various fields, including circuit design, video editing, and web development.
+My interests span across various fields, including circuit design, and web development.
 I'm always eager to learn new technologies and apply them in creative projects.<br><br>💻 I enjoy tackling challenging problems, whether it's in the realm of coding, circuit design, or beyond.
 My projects often reflect my curiosity and dedication to finding efficient, scalable solutions.<br><br>🚀 Outside of academics, I spend my time experimenting with video editing, building websites, and exploring the latest trends in tech.<br><br>

 ## 🌐 Socials: